Dear NFS members

 From now on NFS will have a summer congress every second year and in between two courses will be arranged.
 After Reykjavik the next congress will be in Copenhagen, August 2017.

-The second NFS course on hot topics in ART will be held in Stockholm 12+13.
-November 2015 in The premise of the Swedish Society of Medicine with Anna Karin Lind and Greta Edelstam as responsible.
+The NFS meeting on hot topics in ART will be held in Stockholm 13+14.
+November 2015 in Svenska Läkare Sällskapet (SLS) with Anna Karin Lind and Greta Edelstam as responsible.
+Others in the organising committee is Arne Sunde, Julius Hreinsson and Kersti Lundin.
+Program will be available soon.

-Hot topics are social freezing, surrogacy and fertility awareness.
+Hot topics are social freezing, surrogacy and fertility preservation.

 The planning of the coming NFS congress in Reykjavik 3.-5.
 August 2015 with Gudmundur Arason as chaiman is in progress and the scientific program is now available.
 The link to the congress website is http://www.nfs2015.is